ysophiadai/WISPIPE/DOC/README.txt

  -------------------------------

- Preprocessing in bash, astroconda  environment, Reduction in  a tcsh shell, Eureka environment PROGRAM TO USE:, uvis_preprocess.pro or multiple_uvis_preprocess.pro, wispipe_uvis.sh
+ Preprocessing in bash, astroconda  environment, Reduction in  a bash shell, Eureka environment PROGRAM TO USE:, uvis_preprocess.pro or multiple_uvis_preprocess.pro, wispipe_uvis.sh